-This brand started off with a mousse-based treatment, however it has now branched out and offers a protective lice shampoo as well.
+This brand started off with a mousse-based treatment, but has now branched out and offers a protective lice shampoo as well.
 The active ingredients are isopropyl alcohol and isopropyl myristate, and it works by dissolving the lice's protective exoskeleton and then dehydrating the lice and eggs.
-It's claimed to do this in two hours.
+It claims to do this in two hours.
+Products include:

-Vamousse mousse only comes in 160ml bottles, but look out for a discounted price, particularly during August and September.
+Vamousse mousse only comes in 160ml bottles, but look out for discounts, particularly during August and September.

 Free head lice treatment used to be available under the NHS minor ailments scheme.
 The scheme is a service that some pharmacies offer, and is designed to make it easier to get treated for minor ailments by going straight to your pharmacy rather than getting an appointment.

 Head lice used to be included in this scheme, and it meant that customers entitled to free prescriptions, such as children under 16, could get treatments free of charge.
-However, head lice treatments are one of 35 over-the-counter treatments and medicines that are no longer covered on the minor ailments scheme in an aim to cut costs in the NHS.
+However, head lice treatments are one of 35 over-the-counter treatments and medicines that are no longer covered on the minor ailments scheme, in an aim to cut NHS costs.